rgdonohue/web-mapping-short-course/module-01/lesson-01.md

 Save your file, refresh your browser, and you can see that Leaflet has drawn your data to the map.
 As always, keep your developer tools open and check for any JavaScript errors in the Console.
 You may need to re-adust the pan and zoom level to see the extent of your data.

 ![Drawing the GeoJSON data to the map using L.GeoJson](lesson-images/draw-data.gif)
-**Figure 01.** Drawing the GeoJSON data to the map using L.GeoJson.
+**Figure 07.** Drawing the GeoJSON data to the map using L.GeoJson.

 We've successfully drawn the the GeoJSON data to the Leaflet map using Leaflet's default styling options.
 Leaflet has rendered the LineString feature in the browser as an SVG path element within Leaflet's [overlayPane](http://leafletjs.com/reference-1.0.0.html#map-overlaypane) and the Point features on top of the line within Leaflet's [markerPane](http://leafletjs.com/reference-1.0.0.html#map-markerpane)

 ![Inspecting the SVG and img elements drawn by Leaflet](lesson-images/inspect-elements.gif)
-**Figure 01.** Inspecting the SVG and img elements drawn by Leaflet.
+**Figure 08.** Inspecting the SVG and img elements drawn by Leaflet.

 Next, let's do some simple adjustments to the styles applied to these features.

 ### Step 4: Styling the features.

 Since we want to style the line representing our route and the markers representing our pertinent places, it makes sense to separate these into different objects within our script.
+We're going to call the `L.geoJson()` method twice and filter the data based on its geometry type (recall that we have both LineString and Point features within this GeoJSON).

 Replace the line `var myRoute L.geoJson(data).addTo(map);` with the following code block: